-In this document, the boot time is the duration from the time the hardware is started from cold boot to that the Android Automotive Launcher UI is showed on the display screen when the hardware is not in the first time boot from factory.
-Because the very first successfully boot sets up the accelerating software executing environment, it costs a longer time to boot.
+In this document, the boot time is the time it takes the board the to start from cold boot to when Android Automotive Launcher UI appears on the display screen when the hardware is not in the first-time boot from factory.
+Due to the fact that the first successful boot sets up the accelerating software executing environment, it takes longer time to boot.